olcf/olcf-user-docs/training/olcf_gpu_hackathons.rst

 .. note::
    Please keep in mind that we are looking for teams with plans to develop GPU code - not to simply run their code on GPUs.

 .. raw:: html

+   <p style="font-size:20px"><b>Virtual hackathon format</b></p>

+Typically, these hackathons are in-person events, where each team (app developers + mentors) sits at their own round table in a single large conference room.
+This structure allows teams to hack away on their own codes, but also to interact (ask questions, give advice, etc.) with members/mentors from other teams when needed.

+To recreate this environment in a virtual setting, we will be using Zoom + Slack.
+Zoom will be used as the main online tool due to its breakout room capabilities; there will be a single Zoom session, where the main room will be used for presentations, and breakout rooms will be used by individual teams (for screen sharing and verbal communication).
+We will also set up a Slack workspace for communication between all participants, and individual team channels for communication within teams (chat, sharing code snippets, etc.).

+.. raw:: html